 If an MCA has been logged and the operating system fails to clear the log prior to another MCA, then SAL may save the additional error records and would consider this to be a fatal condition with a halt or reboot of the system.
 Hence, the MCA log information should be read as part of the OS_MCA handler or the operating system boot loader.
 On the other hand, if a CMC occurs prior to the operating system clearing the CMC error log, the same shall not be fatal.
-If SAL's internal buffers are not sufficient to log multiple errors of the same type, SAL shall discard the error logs for the latter occurrences.
+If SAL's internal buffers are not sufficient to log multiple errors of the same type, SAL may overwrite the event logs for lower priority events or older events.